-It may take 30 minutes or an hour for your cluster's status to change to CREATE_COMPLETE.
+It may take several minutes up to an hour for your cluster's status to change to CREATE_COMPLETE.
 You can check the status of you cluster with the following command.

+'''

-\$ pcluster describe-cluster --cluster-name pcluster
+$ pcluster describe-cluster --cluster-name pcluster

+'''

 Once your cluster's status is CREATE_COMPLETE, run the pcluster ssh command to ssh into it.